 - Unaudited adjustments have been made to align the Cadbury IFRS financial information with Kraft Foods' U.S. GAAP accounting policies.
 Because Kraft Foods did not have any access to non-public or detailed financial statements of Cadbury, these adjustments have been estimated based on publicly available information.
-The basis for these adjustments is explained in the notes to the information accompanying the tables. - Kraft Foods translated its historical financial information based on the requirements of SFAS 52, using historical exchange rates, as described in the section of this Proxy Statement entitled "Currencies."
-Cadbury translated its historical financial information based on the requirements of IFRS.
-Based on its review of Cadbury's historical financial statements and understanding of the differences between U.S. GAAP and IFRS, Kraft Foods is not aware of any further adjustment that it would need to make to Cadbury's historical financial statements relating to foreign currency translation.
+The basis for these adjustments is explained in the notes to the information accompanying the tables. - Historical Kraft Foods and Cadbury financial information included in this Proxy Statement was translated using company specific exchange rates.
 The pro forma adjustments in this table have been translated from £ to \$ using Kraft Foods' historic exchange rates.
 The average exchange rates applicable during the periods presented for the unaudited pro forma consolidated statements of earnings and the period end exchange rate for the unaudited pro forma consolidated balance sheet are: